The Different Types of Auto Transport Companies:

 Here at Intercity Lines, we want to be sure all of our clients are educated on the auto transport industry before shipping their cars.
-Within the industry, there are primarily three types of companies you may speak with in regards to shipping a car.
+Within the industry, there are primarily three types of vehicle transportation companies you may speak with in regards to shipping a car.

 Lead aggregators – Sites that sell leads to brokers and carriers

 Lead aggregators are websites that gather the needed information for shipping your car and then they send it out to a network of brokers typically in exchange for some form of compensation.
 These auto transport brokers then use this information to contact you to provide you with a quote and hopefully book your transport.

 Auto Transport Brokers – The middlemen of auto transport